python/cpython/Doc/library/logging.rst

    levels of individual loggers.

-.. function:: addLevelName(lvl, levelName)
+.. function:: addLevelName(level, levelName)

-   Associates level *lvl* with text *levelName* in an internal dictionary, which is used to map numeric levels to a textual representation, for example when a :class:`Formatter` formats a message.
+   Associates level *level* with text *levelName* in an internal dictionary, which is used to map numeric levels to a textual representation, for example when a :class:`Formatter` formats a message.
 This function can also be used to define your own levels.
 The only constraints are that all levels used must be